ProgEmber/ProgEmber/Readme.md

 Hello 👋
-My name is Francisco Fernandez, I'm from Montevideo Uruguay.
+My name is Francisco Fernandez, I'm from Montevideo, Uruguay.

 I'm currently working as a Full-Stack Developer.
 My skills tech include Javascript, React, Redux, NodeJS, Express, PostgreSQL, Sequelize and others.
 I also have experience programming in C++ and have studied algorithm design.